darthoctopus/zvrk/Writeup/zvrk.md

 $\left[\mathrm{^{12}C/^{13}C}\right]$ = $9.6 \pm 0.88$ from @hayes_bacchus_2022 --- JAMIE'S VALUE NOT IN TABLE

-![APOGEE DR17 $[\mathrm{C/N}]$ of Zvrk relative to observational sample, with a metallicity cut of 0.1 dex around the nominal value for Zvrk, and restricting attention to only first-ascent red giant stars as identified by Hon et al (CITATION NEEDED).
+![APOGEE DR17 $[\mathrm{C/N}]$ of Zvrk relative to observational sample, with a metallicity cut of 0.1 dex around the nominal value for Zvrk, and restricting attention to only first-ascent red giant stars as identified by Hon et al \remarkJO{(CITATION NEEDED)}.
 A well-defined observational sequence of red giants can be seen.
 Zvrk can be seen to lie above this red-giant sequence, given its seismic mass and relative abundances.\label{fig:cn}](CN.pdf)

 <!--\begin{figure}
 \centering